simoncblyth/opticks/notes/issues/tboolean-proxylv-CMaker-MakeSolid-asserts.rst

 ----------

-* after implementing back translation from ncylinder to G4Polycone for non z-symmetric cylinders the asserts of 22,26,27,37,38 are fixed leaving just the "temple" 16 (sFasteners)
+* after implementing back translation from ncylinder to G4Polycone for non z-symmetric cylinders the asserts of 22,26,27,37,38 are fixed leaving just the "temple" 16 (sFasteners) covering the details for that in :doc:`x016`

 assertive six : dirty half-dozen : 5 of them (at least) with non-z-symmetric ncylinder to G4Tubs asserts